jhumelsine/jhumelsine.github.io/_posts/2024-08-11-jobsearch.md

 ## Severance Package
 A lump sum severance package helps, but the amount varies based upon they company's policy and the employee's length of service.
 What seems like a nice chunk of money will soon dwindle if unemployment lingers.

-One might also be able to negotiate severance before separation from the company.
+One might also be able to negotiate a more favorable severance.

 ## Unemployment Insurance
 Unemployment insurance in the United States lasts for about six months.
 This is not a universal benefit, and the length and amount of assistance will vary.
 I was grateful for it when I collected it, but it didn’t cover all the bills.
 And those six months went by fast.

 ## Emergency Funds
 Saving for an emergency fund feels like a drag until you need it.
 But when you need it, you’ll be glad you have it.
 An emergency fund should cover living expenses for three to twelve months.
-Opinions of the amount vary.
+Opinions of how much financial cushion preparation vary.

 Emergency funds must be funded before they are needed.